winduum/winduum-docs/docs/docs/layout/defaults.md

 Applies `--tw-content` to all pseudo-elements and zero border to all elements or pseudo-elements.

-##  Pointer
+##  Cursor

-Default `cursor: pointer` for clickable elements, you can change this via `--cursor` CSS property.
+Default `cursor: pointer` for clickable elements, you can change this globally via CSS property `--cursor` if you prefer more application like behaviour.

 ## Svg
 Set the default size of an SVG as a small square if neither width nor height is specified.